ohduran/ohduran.github.io/_posts/2017-10-13-of-conflicts-of-interest.markdown

 permalink: /2017/10/conflicts-of-interest
 ---

-It's hard to make sense of the news today.

-### Clickbaits

 Think of it, from the ads agencies perspective: Do I really want someone to see my ad by all means?
 Seems like the common wisdom is "Yes".
 No matter what my mood is going to be after going through that piece of shit that you call "article", I'm going to be bombed with ads coming at me from all directions.

 The real answer is "we don't really know".
 The problematic with ads is well-known: no matter how big my billboards are, I cannot make a direct relationship between my marketing budget and my eventual sale.
 I can infer, correlate, imply and deduce, but in the end it all comes to the same thing: I can only guess.